ToritoIO/SupaExplorer/README.md

 ### API Key Leak Monitoring
 **DevTools scanning.** With the SupaExplorer DevTools panel open, network traffic is automatically scanned for exposed API keys—no configuration needed.
 **Leak log.** Switch to the "Leaks" tab in the DevTools panel to see all detected leaks with matched values, pattern types, context snippets, and source URLs.
-**Pattern library.** The scanner recognizes 15 API key patterns including Supabase, AWS, Stripe, OpenAI, GitHub, Google, SendGrid, Twilio, Slack, Discord, Heroku, and more.
+**Pattern library.** The scanner recognizes 15+ API key patterns including AWS, Stripe (3 types), OpenAI, GitHub, Google, SendGrid, Twilio, Slack, Discord, Heroku, and generic API key/secret patterns.
 **False positive filtering.** The scanner intelligently filters common false positives:
   - CSS/SCSS/font files are excluded by default
   - Base64-encoded fonts and images in data URIs are skipped